 We understand that people with dementia want support to lead the life they choose.
 So we are creating a variety of person-centred support services, which are also accessible for those with learning disabilities and autistic people.

-- We’ve recently taken over DeCafe in Sudbury, a social activity cafe, which provides community to those with dementia and their families/friends.
+- We’re operating Dementia Cafes in Sudbury and Ipswich, social activity cafes providing community to those with dementia and their families/friends.

 - We’ve also successfully piloted a high-quality, ‘home-from-home’ short break opportunity for all people with dementia.
 If this is of interest to you. learn more here.